DavesCodeMusings/raspberry-cobbler/docs/usb-storage-side-quest.md

 [51984.814379] sd 0:0:0:0: [sda] Attached SCSI disk
 ```

-We can see the USB-SATA adapter detected (usb), then the disk (usb-storage and scsi), and finally the disk (sda) partitions (sda1..4).
+We can see the USB-SATA adapter detected (usb 1-1.3), then the disk (usb-storage 1-1.3:1.0 and scsi 0:0:0:0), and finally the disk (sda) partitions (sda1..4).

 The _sda_ device and its partitions show up in /dev without any interaction required on our part.